Release NotesMarch 12, 2026· 7 min read

 Ready to move from reading to rollout?

-Use the install guide for the shortest path into Azure DevOps, then compare plans when you need more than Starter.
+Use the install guide for the shortest path into Azure DevOps, then review the org-level pricing and trial flow.

 Related reading